 - Employees had no way to check number of short hours in a month, such that they could regularize them in a timely manner.

 These challenges were difficult to solve through a paper-based approach – as it was time consuming and had more chances of errors.
-The company discussed these challenges with Empxtrack team, with an aim to cover loss of infrastructure costs, increase accuracy in real-time attendance data, improve employee productivity and boost overall business outcomes.
+The client discussed these challenges with Empxtrack Team, with an aim to cover loss of infrastructure costs, increase accuracy in real-time attendance data, improve employee productivity and boost overall business outcomes.

 Empxtrack team provided solutions to overcome several complex issues, including shift management, capture of attendance data in real-time, accurate calculation of overtime for each employee, identification of late comers, and provide employees option to compensate short hours with their manager’s approval.

 With the automation of the process and implementation of Empxtrack, the team handled all complex issues.

 - Managers are able to check the total number of employees present in a specific shift.
 Company used Empxtrack attendance and shift management module to record in-and-out time of each employee.
 System highlighted late comers, absentees, overtime and short hours for individuals.
 It made easy for managers to pull real-time attendance data of their team members in a single click.

 Image 1: Identify late comers and early goers, and record their short-working hours.
 Janet, Yoshi, Greg and Helen are the late comers.
 SL shows Sick Leave.
 There is only one absentee on 22nd May 2018.
 MIS shows Mispunch for employees who haven’t marked their Out-Time on the online attendance portal.
 An employee, Catherine, has worked for 9 hours.
 Her overtime is 1 hour.